Type 88 surface-to-ship missile

+History

+The Japan Ground Self-Defense Force bought 54 transporter erector launchers, each carrying six Type 88 missiles, for use as coastal batteries.
+With a range of 180 km, high subsonic speed and 225 kg warhead, it is similar to the US Harpoon missile.

 In 2015, an upgrade of the Type 88 became operational called the Type 12.
 The Type 12 features INS with mid-course GPS guidance and better precision due to enhanced TERCOM and target discrimination capabilities.
 The weapon is networked, where initial and mid-course targeting can be provided by other platforms, and also boasts shorter reload times, reduced lifecycle costs, and a range of 200 km.

-Overview
+Configuration

 The basic configuration composes the same launcher vehicles and loader vehicles (6 SSM-1), some radar vehicles, fire control systems, and a command control system.

+Effective range

 Usually, the SSM-1 is launched from within 100 km of the target.